Breast augmentation: Revision surgery

-Systemic disease and sickness
+Systemic sickness

-Since the 1990s, reviews of the studies that sought causal links between silicone-gel breast implants and systemic disease reported no link between the implants and subsequent systemic and autoimmune diseases.
-Nonetheless, during the 1990s, thousands of women claimed sicknesses they believed were caused by their breast implants, including neurological and rheumatological health problems.
+Since the 1990s, reviews of studies for causal relations between silicone-gel prosthetic breasts and systemic disease reported no causal relation to the occurrences of either systemic or autoimmune diseases; nonetheless, many women reported suffering neurological and rheumatological illnesses caused by failures of their prosthetic breasts.
+The study Long-term Health Status of Danish Women with Silicone Breast Implants (2004), reported that in relation to women of the general population, women with prosthetic breasts did not have a greater rate of incidence and diagnosis of autoimmune disease; that their rate of incidence for musculoskeletal disease was lower than the rate of incidence among women who had undergone other types of cosmetic surgery.

-Breast Implant: the chest X-ray of a woman with bilaterally emplaced breast implants shows that the prostheses are radiographically opaque, and are foreign objects in her body, but not of her body.
+Prosthetic breasts: the chest X-ray image of a woman with bilateral breast prostheses shows that the implanted prostheses are radiographically opaque, and are foreign objects in her body.

-In the study Long-term Health Status of Danish Women with Silicone Breast Implants (2004), the national healthcare system of Denmark reported that women with implants did not risk a greater incidence and diagnosis of autoimmune disease, when compared to same-age women in the general population; that the incidence of musculoskeletal disease was lower among women with breast implants than among women who had undergone other types of cosmetic surgery; and that they had a lower incidence rate than like women in the general population.
+Follow-up longitudinal studies of women with prosthetic breasts indicated no causal relation between the presence of a breast prosthesis and the occurrence of either a systemic disease or an autoimmune disease.
+European and North American studies reported that women who had undergone an augmentation mammoplasty tended to be healthier than the general population; that plastic surgery patients had a lower standardized mortality ratio than did other types of surgery patient; and that women with prosthetic breasts faced a greater rate of incidence for lung cancer than did other types of plastic-surgery patient.

-Follow-up longitudinal studies of these breast implant patients confirmed the previous findings on the matter.
-European and North American studies reported that women who underwent augmentation mammoplasty, and any plastic surgery procedure, tended to be healthier and wealthier than the general population, before and after implantation; that plastic surgery patients had a lower standardized mortality ratio than did patients for other surgeries; yet faced an increased risk of death by lung cancer than other plastic surgery patients.
-Moreover, because only one study, the Swedish Long-term Cancer Risk Among Swedish Women with Cosmetic Breast Implants: an Update of a Nationwide Study (2006), controlled for tobacco smoking information, the data were insufficient to establish verifiable statistical differences between smokers and non-smokers that might contribute to the higher lung cancer mortality rate of women with breast implants.
-The long-term study of 25,000 women, Mortality among Canadian Women with Cosmetic Breast Implants (2006), reported that the "findings suggest that breast implants do not directly increase mortality in women."
+Moreover, because only the study Long-term Cancer Risk among Swedish Women with Cosmetic Breast Implants: an Update of a Nationwide Study (2006) controlled for tobacco smoking, the data were insufficient to establish verifiable statistical differences between smokers and non-smokers and the greater incidence of death by lung cancer for women with prosthetic breasts.
+The long-term study of 25,000 women, Mortality among Canadian Women with Cosmetic Breast Implants (2006), reported that breast prostheses do not directly increase mortality in women.

-The study Silicone gel Breast Implant Rupture, Extracapsular Silicone, and Health Status in a Population of Women (2001), reported increased incidences of fibromyalgia among women who had extracapsular silicone-gel leakage than among women whose breast implants neither ruptured nor leaked.
-The study later was criticized as significantly methodologically flawed, and a number of large subsequent follow-up studies have not shown any evidence of a causal device–disease association.
-After investigating, the U.S. FDA has concluded "the weight of the epidemiological evidence published in the literature does not support an association between fibromyalgia and breast implants."
-The systemic review study, Silicone Breast implants and Connective tissue Disease: No Association (2011) reported the investigational conclusion that "any claims that remain regarding an association between cosmetic breast implants and CTDs are not supported by the scientific literature".
+The study Silicone-gel Breast Implant Rupture, Extracapsular Silicone, and Health Status in a Population of Women (2001) reported an increased rate of incidence of fibromyalgia among women who had suffered a capsular contracture that leaked silicone-gel, than among women whose prosthetic breasts had neither ruptured nor leaked.
+That study was criticized as methodologically flawed, and had presented no evidence of a causal relation between the presence of a prosthetic breast and the occurrence of systemic disease.
+Upon investigation, the FDA concluded that the epidemiological evidence in the medical literature does not support an association between fibromyalgia and breast implants.
+Likewise, the review study, Silicone Breast implants and Connective tissue Disease: No Association (2011) reported that the scientific literature does not support any claims about a causal relation between prosthetic breasts and connective-tissue disease.